Severance Package

 The Company wants to resolve potential legal claims with you

-Section #3: How much is a typical Severance Package?
+Section #3: How much is a typical Severance Agreement?

 Severance – Section 3 – How Much is a Typical Severance Package